Ownership Transition at SRI

 SRI at the 2018 Tucson Festival of Books March 10-11!

-Statistical Research, Inc., will be at the 2017 Tucson Festival of Books, now the third-largest book fair in the nation.
-Visit us in Booth 497 to purchase books (we will have fire sale titles and festival discounts).
-We will also be hosting hands-on activities to teach the public about archaeology in the Science of Everyday Life tent in Science City.
+Statistical Research, Inc., will be at the 2018 Tucson Festival of Books, now the third-largest book fair in the nation.
+Visit us to purchase books (we will have fire sale titles and festival discounts).
+We will also be hosting hands-on activities to teach the public about archaeology as part of our booth display.

 We hope to see you there!

 2018 Archaeology Field School, Coconino National Forest, Arizona